Show Me Love (Not a Dream): Composition and inspiration

-"Show Me Love (Not a Dream)" was inspired by the feelings Utada felt while making her decision to go on hiatus.
+"Show Me Love (Not a Dream)" was inspired by the feelings Utada felt while making their decision to go on hiatus.

 Promotion

 The song was used in an advertising commercial campaign for Recochoku digital media store during the album's release, much like "Goodbye Happiness" before it.
 Later in February 2011, the song was used as the theme song for the film adaptation of the manga Tomorrow's Joe, starring Tomohisa Yamashita.

 The song was performed during Utada's two date concert series Wild Life in December 2010.